steve-care-software/identity/README.md

-# identity
+# Identity
-Identity is used to authenticate, sign and vote without a centralized authority using cryptography
+Identity is used to authenticate, sign and vote without a centralized authority using cryptography.